Roadmap

 Backup mail server

 Brought up a second mail node on a separate machine.
-If the primary server goes down, emails aren't lost and keep getting received.
+If the primary server goes down, emails aren't lost and continue to be received.

 • Automatic failover when primary is unavailable